Antillogorgia elisabethae: Reproduction

 The female exposes her eggs to the water current by placing them on her reproductive polyps.
 Sperm will eventually come into contact with the eggs, and the fertilized egg will develop into a planula in 1–2 days.
-The larvae form a colony on the parent for 2–4 days and then will become free-swimming.
+The larvae form a colony on the parent for two to four days and then will become free-swimming.
 The free-swimming larvae are ciliated and bilaterally symmetric.
 Once the larvae become free-swimming, they will usually settle near the parent organism, as they are negatively buoyant and will sink to the ocean floor, where they grow into adults and continue the cycle.
 Its mating system is thus polygynandrous.
 The peak reproductive times for A. elisabethae are between November and January.